matteomenapace/making-cheese/recipes/cashew-cheese-starter/README.md

 * 20.08.2015
 	* 15:00: soaked 1 cup of dry cashews (and then halved the other ingredients) and put them in the fridge
 	* 21:30: started culture with 1/6 cup of coconut oil, 1/3 tsp salt and 2/9 cup of rejuvelac (from 10.08)

+### Batch 3

+Inspired by the *Cream Cheese* recipe in [The non-dairy Evolution Cookbook](https://www.google.co.uk/shopping/product/17828614656256450270) by Skye Michael Conroy.

+* 22.08.2015
+	* 11:00: soaked 1 cup of dry **almonds** (and then halved the other ingredients)
+	* 20:30: started culture with 1/6 cup of coconut oil, 1/3 tsp salt and 2/9 cup of sauerkraut water, and a bit of hemp milk (it wouldn't blend otherwise)
+* 23.08.2015
+	* 22:00: refrigerated it

+### Batch 4

+Inspired by the *Cream Cheese* recipe in [The non-dairy Evolution Cookbook](https://www.google.co.uk/shopping/product/17828614656256450270) by Skye Michael Conroy.

+* 22.08.2015
+	* 11:00: soaked 1 cup of dry cashews (and then halved the other ingredients)
+	* 20:00: started culture with 1/6 cup of coconut oil, 1/3 tsp salt and 2/9 cup of sauerkraut water
+* 23.08.2015
+	* 22:00: refrigerated it

 <!--* 09.08.2015
 	* Used fresh quinoa rejuvelac (just drained from the sprouts)